Welcome to H2O!

 H2O is a website that helps faculty authors make casebooks that are free, simple to modify, and easy to access and print.
 H2O is offered by the Harvard Law School Library, through its Library Innovation Lab.

-H2O gives authors access to the entire database of U.S. court decisions made available through the CaseLaw Access Project, another initiative of the Library Innovation Lab.
+H2O gives authors access to the entire database of U.S. court decisions made available via CourtListener and the Caselaw Access Project.
 Authors can pull any of those cases into their casebooks, together with their own texts and links to external sources on the web.
 These casebooks, in turn, are free to access and can be copied, shared and adapted under a CC BY-NC-SA 3.0 license.
-In addition, H2O’s software is open source and available on Github.
+In addition, H2O's software is open source and available on Github.

 Account set-up